ayoubediri/libft_tester/README.md

 tester for libft 42 project
 # HOW TO USE THE PROJECTE:

-1- first you shoulde copy this in your terminal:
+1- first you should copy this in your terminal:
 ```
 git clone https://github.com/ayoubediri/libft_tester.git
 ```
-2- after that you shoulde copy your libft.a file and libft.h file in src dirctory
+2- after that you should copy your libft.a file and libft.h file in src directory
 ```
 cp your_path_libft.a src/.
 cp your_path_libft.h src/.
 ```
 that all.

-after you do the step 2 you can test all your functions by useing this commend :
+after you do the step 2 you can test all your functions by using this command :
 ```
 make test_all
 ```
-or you can spcifice one target function by her name :
+or you can specify one target function by her name :
-- exmple :
+- example :
 ```
 make ft_tolower
 ```
-or you can spcifice one part of the project by this tree commned :
+or you can specific one part of the project by this three command :
 - for Libc functions part:
 ```
 make Libc_functions